How to Make Money on Pinterest: The Ultimate Guide for Beginners

 Canva is a great free tool.
-It offers plenty of options for editing & changing pictures, adding text, creating collages, and more.
+It offers plenty of options for editing & changing pictures, adding text, creating collages (which we discuss more in our guide on how to make a collage on Instagram story), and more.
 The basics are incredibly easy to pick up on and the site offers free Canva tutorials so you can get the most out the tool.

-You don’t need to be a graphic design expert or tech savvy to take advantage of Canva.
+You don't need to be a graphic design expert or tech savvy to take advantage of Canva (and Piktochart).
 This is part of what makes it such a fantastic free tool for helping you make eye-catching, inspirational pins.Try Out Canva for Free Right Here!

 Tailwind App: Powerful Pinterest Tool